Ultimate guide to Disney Cruise Line: What to know about each of DCL’s cruise ships before you book

 Kids will enjoy splashing around at the family pool or the AquaLab on the outside decks and playing with new friends at Disney’s Oceaneer Club and Disney’s Oceaneer Lab.
 Teens have a dedicated space just for them with Vibe teen club.

-Who Will Love the Disney Magic
+Who will love the Disney Magic

 Families looking for a smaller ship with fewer guests, or those who really love the movie Tangled are the perfect audience for a cruise on the Disney Magic